Sunny Day Spot: Antioch Water Park - 510 Families

 Pro tip: Go with similar height friends to reduce conflicts.

 Outside food is allowed.
 There are shady trees, tables, and even a couple BBQs set up for this purpose, both outside and inside the entrance.
 There’s also a snack bar inside to supplement, and they sell goggles, sunscreen, and other necessities.
-Alcohol is not allowed and bags will be checked upon entrance.
+Alcohol and glass containers is not allowed and bags will be checked upon entrance.

 Swimwear is required.
 To keep the slides and facilities in good condition, street clothes, cut-off jeans, and anything with rivets and buttons that may scratch the slides is not allowed.

 Shade is limited.
 There are a few awnings and ample space to bring your own jumbo umbrella to set up.
 A large grassy field inside the complex was home to several mammoth shade tents (brilliant idea to BYO!).
+Or you could rent a Luxury Lounger.

 Seating gets snapped up quickly.
 There are several chaise lounge chairs, but you are also welcome to bring your own.